Andrettin/Wyrmsun/readme.txt

 * Items
 - Fixed an issue which caused an item to lose its name after loading a saved game.
-- Added Horn item type (graphics by Leo).
+- Added Horn item type (graphics by Exidelo).
 The horn can be equipped in the offhand slot, for any unit using a one-handed weapon (including ranged ones such as the dwarven Scout).
 As with rings and amulets, horns always have a magic affix.
 - Added Gjall (unique horn).

 * Miscellaneous